Wat we will do

 During the pilot project in Kenya we will use a drone to fly over irrigated rice fields to spray a biological insecticide.
 Prior to, during, and after the spraying exercise we will closely monitor the density of mosquito larvae in a set number of fields sprayed with water only (control fields) or Total Impact (Treatment fields).
 Our goal is to monitor the mosquito population over time in order to assess the potential contribution of the approach in malaria control.

-We intend to publish the results of the pilot trial in Kenya in a peer-reviewed scientific journal towards the end of 2017 and will also disseminate the results through social media channels to increase uptake of the approach.
+We intend to publish the results of the pilot trial in Kenya in a peer-reviewed scientific journal in 2018 and will also disseminate the results through social media channels to increase uptake of the approach.

 At the source